|More Than 400 Wild Elks Roaming Grasslands

 Being half way down on a high cliff, the Point Reyes lighthouse is not accessible by car directly.
 From the

-parking lot above, visitors have to walk 0.4 mile plus a 300-step long stairway down to reach the lighthouse.
+parking lot above, visitors have to walk 0.4-mile trail plus a 308-step long stairway down to reach the

 However, it is a MAJOR hike back up.
 People with physical limitations may want to skip this long hike down